Cililing/whereiseveryone-srv/README.md

 This command will run the mongodb container with root user: `root:password123` on port 27017

+## Config

+To see a list of available config keys please see `/internal/config/dict.go`.
+For local development use `./.env/local.json` file.

+_To replace a config you need to edit main.go files to point a proper one_

+## Using cloud db

+At first, you need to generate a X509 certificate from Mongo Atlas. **Keep it secret!**
+Put it in `.env` directory and then use a config from `./.env/cloud.json`

 # Documentation

 Docs are served in /swagger endpoint.
 Ref: https://github.com/swaggo/echo-swagger

 For generating docs (required each time something is changed) `swag init -g cmd/server/main.go` and commit it to the repository.

 ## Binding Requests